agold-rh/healthcare-nlp-appengine-demo/README.md

     - The App Engine deployment region CANNOT BE CHANGED after application creation.
     - Almost certainly, you will want to deploy to region `us-central` otherwise known as `us-central1` in this case.
     - Currently, the NLP API is only available in two regions, thus the selection of `us-central` for the application.
-1. Copy the endpoint for your Cloud Function.